EonConsulting/LTI-2.0/README.md

 ```

-# A tiny function but very useful to convert all of our UTF-16 pages fouund in UTF-8
+# A tiny function but very useful to convert all of our UTF-16 pages found in UTF-8

 ```
 function utf16_to_utf8($str)